Musau-Cyrus/Musau-Cyrus/README.md

 ## 📬 Let's Connect

-📌 I’m open to discussions on software engineering, system design, and cloud computing.
+📌 I’m open to discussions on software engineering.
 🔗 Connect with me on **[LinkedIn](https://www.linkedin.com/in/cyrus-musau/)**!

 ---